 Stage 4: The imbalance of blood flow causes signs of heart failure in one of the twins.

-Stage 5: One of the twins has passed away from severe TTTS
+Stage 5: One or both of the twins has passed away from severe TTTS.

 For Stage 1 cases, observation may be all that is necessary, but for Stage 2 or higher cases, fetal surgery may be the best option.

 How is TTTS diagnosed?

 A routine prenatal ultrasound will show whether there are twins in a pregnancy, and we can see if the twins are identical and sharing a placenta.
 This is a critical determination because if so, your babies are at risk for developing TTTS (15-20% risk).